simplefin/simplefin.github.com/protocol.md

 ### Authentication

-HTTP Basic Authentication using credentials obtained from the [Claim Access URL](#claim-access-url) endpoint are used.
+HTTP Basic Authentication using credentials obtained from the [POST /claim/:token](#post-claimtoken) endpoint are used.

 ### Successful response